crcdng/hen-timeline/timeline.md

 * https://ostachowski.com/about/what-is-crypto-art-or-nft-art/history-of-crypto-art/ by Martin Lukas Ostachowski
 * https://nfttimeline.com/

-It will be up to everyone individually to make sense of a phenomenon that is operating since March 1, 2021 and has reached 100.000 minted NFTs three months later.
-Beyond the numbers, the events listed below might provide some clues to the phenomenon: a set of experiments in various directions, an exploding crypto art energy debate, Twitter as a nervous system and amplifier, a frictionless “open for all“ art platform, an eco-friendly Proof-of-Stake blockchain, an emerging and diverse community that includes artists, collectors and hackers.
+It will be up to everyone individually to make sense of a phenomenon that, for most people, is operating since March 1, 2021 and has reached 100.000 minted NFTs three months and 500.000 eight months later.
+Beyond the numbers, the events listed below might provide some clues to the phenmenon: a set of experiments in various directions, an exploding crypto art energy debate, Twitter as a nervous system and amplifier, a frictionless “open for all“ art platform, an eco-friendly Proof-of-Stake blockchain, an emerging and diverse community that includes artists, collectors and hackers.

 However, [this tweet](https://twitter.com/mattmedved/status/1385760755958562816) by Matt Medved captures another aspect of H=N that goes beyond rational analysis and historical explanation.
 Around the same time in April I [wrote](https://twitter.com/crcdng/status/1386658359290613760) “it feels a bit like the place you visit together after the grand gallery opening to have fun and explore” and shared my [impressions](https://twitter.com/crcdng/status/1386730188654977031)  during the second OBJKT4OBJCT weekend: “a new community of artists and curators is emerging, an art system within the art system”.